petermchale/math105A/homework_plus_coding_assignments/README.md

 press the `Raw` button,
 right-click `Save Page As`,
 navigate to the directory where you saved the file.
+Make sure the file is saved with the correct filename extension.
+For example, the extension in the filename `HW02.ipynb` is `.ipynb`.

 ## Completing and submitting